ShrutiSharma-27/STRINGS/README.md

 # STRINGS' NOTES

+>Try to use StringBuilder wherever possible for better performance.

 * String is the most commonly used class in java's class library.
 * Everything that starts with a capital letter is a class.
 * Every string you creates is actually an object of class String.